tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 X> ### Experiment with the Admin Interface
 X> As you move forward with Rango's development, you'll be using the admin interface extensively to verify data is stored correctly.
 Experiment with it, and see how it all works.
 The interface is self-explanatory and straightforward to understand.
 X>
 X> Delete the `Test` category that was previously created.
 We'll be populating the database shortly with example data.
-You can delete the `Test` category from the admin interface by clicking the check box beside it, and selecting `Delete selected categorys` from the dropdown menu at the top of the page.
+You can delete the `Test` category from the admin interface by clicking the checkbox beside it, and selecting `Delete selected categorys` from the dropdown menu at the top of the page.
 Confirm your intentions by clicking the big red button that appears!

 I> ### User Management
 I> The Django admin interface is also your port of call for user management through the Authentication and Authorisation section.
 Here, you can create, modify and delete user accounts, and vary privilege levels.
 [More on this later.](#chapter-user)